nvs-vocabs/L22/.github/ISSUE_TEMPLATE/request-new-term.md

 [Please indicate what type of instrument it is (e.g. global positioning system, fluorometer, etc.)]

 ## Does the tool describe a series of instruments?
-[If it is a series, input "series".
-If it is an individual instrument then leave blank.]
+[Does the term describe a manufacturing 'series' of instruments, a 'system' of instruments, an 'individual' instrument or other?]

 ## Reference
 [Citation for the instrument (e.g. Hall and Bumpus 1937, 1944).
 Use if the instrument is manufactuered and built according to a design in a paper.]